elliotczarik/academic-projects/Biomedical Engineering Final Project/project_biomedical_README.md

 | Puncture test | Tissue manipulation | Bag puncture from sharp instrument | ⚠️ Protocol designed; not executed (equipment/time) |
 | Burst test | CO₂ insufflation | Bag rupture from over-pressurisation | ⚠️ Protocol designed; not executed (equipment/time) |

 **Test rigs** were custom-designed in SolidWorks and fabricated from PMMA (extraction board) and 3D-printed ABS (insertion board), with trocar diameters of 8–15 mm and incision sizes of 10–24 mm.
-Chicken fillet with blue food dye was used as tissue phantom; forces were measured with a calibrated digital scale and converted via F = mg.
+Chicken fillet with blue food dye was used as tissue phantom; forces were measured with a calibrated digital scale and converted via F = mg, with g = 9.81 m/s^2.

 ## Key Results